 For example, if you have a computer that is on 24/7 at one location, you could use the Windows/Linux software.
 If you have a location which doesn’t have leave the computer on all the time, you could install a hardware agent.
 The hardware agent is always the best choice because it uses very little power and runs continually without interaction.
 No accidental monitoring losses because someone turned a computer off.

 Members can install as many agents as they like.
 All agents will be listed in your control panel along with individual statuses and reports for each.
-You can also have a mix of features which are explained in the next section of this FAQ.
+You can also have a mix of features which are explained in another section of this FAQ.

 Use NutPile at no cost what so ever for as long as you like.
-If all you need is our free DDNS and/or security scan or to know when outages happen then simply install an agent and you’ve done.
+If all you need is our free DDNS and/or security scan or to know when outages happen then simply install an agent to monitor.

-If you work from home, are a remote worker, have a SoHo or anything else which requires that your Internet be very reliable, then you may want more information about the performance of your service.
-This is especially true when problems become ongoing and intermittent where only longer term monitoring will give you the information you need to get help.
+You may want more information about the performance of your Internet if you work from home, are a remote worker, have a SoHo or anything else which requires that your Internet be very reliable.
+This is especially true when problems are ongoing and intermittent where only longer term monitoring will give you the information you need to get help.